 When potential car thieves spot a dash cam, one would hope they will refrain from committing the crime, knowing their conduct is being recorded.

 Dash Cam Legal Issues: Can You Record Conversations?

 Dash cams record video legally.
 The video portion raises no legal issue out on open roads and highways.
 At the same time audio recording does raise problems in some states.
 Most people use dash cams to document video.
 But many dash cams have microphones that record audio inside the vehicle.

 Strict privacy laws exist in twelve states across the U.S., including Massachusetts and New Hampshire, requiring consent by all parties being audio recorded.
 The consent must be given prior to being recorded.
 The other 38 U.S. states allow recording as long as at least one party being recorded consents.
 So, if you are driving through a state with wiretapping or “eavesdropping” laws, you need to mute the audio recording function unless the correct parties consent.

 Dash cams can protect those who have been in an accident and those who might fall victim to accident scams.
 Of course, that assumes the owner or driver makes sure the device is working properly and keeps the dash cam activated at all times.
 But as with any new technology, there may be other issues and limitations.

 If you are in an accident it is always a good idea, once the vehicles and people are secured and safe, to take pictures of the vehicles and the scene.
 This likely is well outside the dash cams view.
 Also it does not hurt to identify and talk to those who witnessed the accident, just to make sure.
 So, like any technology, dash cams provide many useful features.
 But, they don’t solve all of our problems.

-Your best bet after an accident in which you have been injured is to retain an experienced personal injury attorney to put all of the evidence and the facts together.
-Having an attorney who has successfully represented injured people many times before will maximize your effort.
+Your best bet after an accident in which you have been injured is to retain an experienced personal injury attorney.
+Having an attorney who has successfully represented injured people many times before maximizes your effort and y our potential damages.